pankaja-shree/ml-siraj/README.md

 ### Supplementary videos :

+* Gradient descent Algorithm implementation in python: https://www.youtube.com/watch?v=XdM6ER7zTLk&t=1650s

 ### Notes :

 * numpy - matrix multiplication library
-* Hyperparameters in ML - are tuning knowbs for the model.
+* Hyperparameters in ML - are tuning knobs for the model.
 They are guessed by trial and error.
 Eg: learning rate.